HOME ~ Private Reference Library

 3. White privilege is the freedom to coast through life believing that everyone is treated like you.

-4. White people may experience prejudice or discrimination from people of color but they can’t experience racism because racism is based on skin color and ethnic origin.
-Racism is kept alive by power and institutional reinforcement….
-Black people experienced 250 years of slavery and 100 years of legal….
-If White people experienced racism they’d have to undergo hundreds of years of slavery and legal oppression
+4. White people may experience prejudice or discrimination from People of Color but they can’t experience racism because racism is based on skin color and ethnic origin.
+Racism is kept alive by power and institutional reinforcement…. .
+The US Slave Trade caused 5 million deaths and Black people experienced 245 years of captive servitude and an additional 100 years of legal oppression.

 5. So at what age does the cute little Black boy become the menacing Black teenager?